sharmakeshu03-ctrl/HR-Analytics-Project/README.md

-# HR Analytics SQL Project
+# HR Analytics Project

 ## 📌 Project Overview

-This project focuses on analyzing HR employee data using SQL to generate meaningful insights related to employee engagement, performance, training, satisfaction, and department-wise metrics.
+This project focuses on analyzing HR employee data to generate meaningful insights related to employee engagement, satisfaction, training, employee status, gender, department, state, and employee exits.

+The project demonstrates an end-to-end Data Analytics workflow using SQL, Python, Pandas, and Power BI.

 ## 🎯 Project Objective

-The main objective of this project is to use SQL queries to analyze cleaned HR data and answer real-world HR analytics questions.
+The main objective is to analyze cleaned HR data and answer real-world HR analytics questions using:

+- SQL for data analysis
+- Python and Pandas for data cleaning and analysis
+- Power BI for interactive dashboard development
+- DAX for HR metrics and KPIs

 ## 🛠️ Tools & Technologies